nickl1/awolfe76.github.com/_posts/2013-04-22-agile-development-process-github-issues.md

 ---
 layout: post
-title: First Project using Agile - Part 2 - Using Github Isses with Agile
+title: First Project using Agile - Part 2 - Using Github Issues with Agile
 desc: One of those lessons I learned from my teams Agile development process is that I don't think we need Trello.
 I think we can accomplish everything with Github Issues and labels. <strong>SIMPLIFY.
 EVERYTHING IN ONE PLACE.</strong>
 date: April 22, 2013